otto-de/api-guidelines/guidelines/020_guidelines/050_resources/3070_must-support-hypermedia-controls-public.md

 # support hypermedia controls (for public APIs)

 Provide links to navigate the result.
-The [IANA link relations](http://www.iana.org/assignments/link-relations/link-relations.xhtml) should be used whenever applicable.
+The [IANA link relations](http://www.iana.org/assignments/link-relations/link-relations.xhtml) must be used whenever applicable.

 The most common ones are: